 My spring break officially ended with a long layover in Singapore!
-We flew Scoot (budget airline- worst experience ever) from Bali to Singapore and then flew 8 hours the next day from Singapore back to Sydney.
+We flew on a budget airline called Scoot from Bali to Singapore and then flew 8 hours the next day from Singapore back to Sydney.
 We didn’t pay for accommodation in Singapore and instead opted to spend the night sleeping in the Singapore airport, which wasn’t too bad considering it’s the nicest airport in the world.
 There was a sunflower garden, movie theater, game room, spa, food court, and tons of shops for us to enjoy in the airport.

 And outside of the airport….

 The wedding scene in Crazy Rich Asians was filmed here.
 The Supertree Grove is definitely one of the most Instagrammable places in Singapore!
 These 12 iconic trees are unique to Singapore and are free to explore!
 If you want to do the Skywalk it only costs $8 and will give you a chance to walk high above the ground and among the trees.
 Each night at 7:45 pm and 8:45 pm there is a light and sound show.
 The trees light up in sync with music – this was my favorite thing in Singapore!

 One of the two famous indoor botanical gardens located in Gardens by the Bay.
 This one has the world’s highest indoor waterfall!
 This place is really cool because there is a Cloud Walk that goes behind the waterfall and will loop you through a series of exhibits of unique tropical flora.
 It cost $28 to see both the Cloud Forest and the Flower Dome.